project-bluebird/simurgh/README.md

 # Simurgh

-*Simurgh* (pronounced _Seymour_) is an open source platform that supports developing and evaluating algorithms (AI agents) for automated air traffic control.
-It provides an easy to use interface for running experiments in an air traffic simulator as well as packages that support agent development.
+*Simurgh* (pronounced _Seymour_) is an open source platform that supports developing and evaluating algorithms (AI agents) for air traffic control.

 ## Table of contents